Zionme/alx-low_level_programming/0x0F-function_pointers/README.md

-Learninfunction pointers, pointers to function
+a function that prints a name